Constraints on Lepton Number Violation with the 2 tonne$\cdot$yr CUORE Dataset: Acknowledgments

-In addition to the Bayesian analysis, we also perform a frequentist fit using the method described in~\cite{Rolke2001745}.
+In addition to the Bayesian analysis, we also perform a frequentist fit using the profile likelihood ratio test statistic~\cite{Algeri:2019lah}.
 For the frequentist analysis, we use the same likelihood function used for the Bayesian analysis and combine it with the Lagrange multipliers for the efficiency and detector response parameters.
 We first compute $\Gamma^{M}_{0\nu}$ corresponding to the global maximum of $\mathcal{L}$ while allowing all the parameters to float.
-We then scan over a range of $\Gamma$s around $\Gamma^{M}_{0\nu}$ and generate a distribution of $\Delta \chi^{2} = -2\ln{\frac{\mathcal{L}(\Gamma)}{\mathcal{L}(\Gamma^{M}_{0\nu})}}$ as shown in Fig.~\ref{fig:posteriorNLL}.
-Assuming the validity of Wilks' theorem~\cite{Wilks:1938dza}, we extract the confidence interval in $\Gamma$ at $\Delta \chi^{2} =$ 2.61 which corresponds to the 90\% confidence level (C.L.).
+We then profile over a range of fixed $\Gamma$s around $\Gamma^{M}_{0\nu}$ and generate a distribution of $\Delta \chi^{2} = -2\ln{\frac{\mathcal{L}(\Gamma)}{\mathcal{L}(\Gamma^{M}_{0\nu})}}$ as shown in Fig.~\ref{fig:posteriorNLL}.
+Assuming Wilks' theorem~\cite{Wilks:1938dza}, we extract the confidence interval in $\Gamma$ at $\Delta \chi^{2} =$ 2.706 which corresponds to the 90\% confidence level (C.L.).
+We check the validity of Wilks' theorem in the context of our application using ensembles of toy experiments.
+We find consistent statistical coverage and limits between confidence intervals derived using Wilks' theorem, and those built from toy experiments following a Feldman-Cousins construction~\cite{PhysRevD.57.3873}.

-Employing the same likelihood function, we also extract the experimental sensitivity.
-We generate 10$^4$ background-only toy Monte-Carlo experiments using the background indices discussed above.
-A search for the presence of \qbb\ is then performed using Bayesian~(frequentist) analysis under the signal+background hypothesis and a 90\% C.I.~(C.L.) distribution on the half-life of \ndbd\ decay is generated as shown, for the Bayesian approach, in Fig.~\ref{fig:excl_sens}.
-Given the median of the distribution---called the exclusion sensitivity---at 4.4 $\times$ 10$^{25}$~yr~(4.7 $\times$ 10$^{25}$yr), the probability of obtaining a more stringent limit is given by 67\%~(67\%) using the Bayesian~(frequentist) analysis.
-We also generate \ndbd\ decay signal-inclusive toy Monte-Carlo experiments over the $\Gamma_{0\nu}$ range of 1 $\times$ 10$^{-26}$ -- 1 $\times$ 10$^{-25}$ yr---corresponding to the $T^{0\nu}_{1/2}$ range of 6.9 $\times$ 10$^{24}$ -- 6.9 $\times$ 10$^{25}$ yr--- and perform a frequentist \ndbd\ decay-inclusive fit to extract the median \ndbd\ decay discovery sensitivity of $T^{0\nu}_{1/2} > $ 2.7 $\times$ 10$^{25}$ yr (3$\sigma$ C.L.)---a value 1.8 times weaker than the frequentist exclusion sensitivity.
+Employing the same likelihood function, we also extract the experimental sensitivity using 10$^4$ background-only toy Monte Carlo experiments.
+A search for the presence of a peak at \qbb\ is then performed using Bayesian~(frequentist) analysis under the signal+background hypothesis and a 90\% C.I.~(C.L.) distribution on the half-life of \ndbd\ is generated as shown, for the Bayesian approach, in Fig.~\ref{fig:excl_sens}.
+Given the median of the distribution---called the exclusion sensitivity---at 4.4~$\times$~10$^{25}$~yr~(4.7 $\times$ 10$^{25}$~yr), the probability of obtaining a more stringent limit is given by 74\%~(73\%) using the Bayesian~(frequentist) analysis.
+We also generate \ndbd\ signal-inclusive toy Monte Carlo experiments over the $\Gamma_{0\nu}$ range of 1 $\times$ 10$^{-26}$ -- 1 $\times$ 10$^{-25}$ yr$^{-1}$---corresponding to the $T^{0\nu}_{1/2}$ range of 6.9 $\times$ 10$^{24}$ -- 6.9 $\times$ 10$^{25}$ yr--- and perform a frequentist \ndbd-inclusive fit to extract the median \ndbd\ discovery sensitivity of $T^{0\nu}_{1/2} > $ 2.6 $\times$ 10$^{25}$ yr (3$\sigma$ C.L.)---a value 1.8 times weaker than the frequentist exclusion sensitivity.